 Sections of the Burnt Bridge Creek Trail - from NW Bernie to State Highway 500 and from Fourth Plain Boulevard to Devine Road - overlap with the Discovery Trail.

 The first section is a hard-surfaced, shared-use trail beginning at the mouth of Burnt Bridge Creek at Fruit Valley and NW Bernie Drive.
 It meanders east, through thick forests and grass bottomlands, over two bridges to Hazel Dell Avenue.
-The portable restroom at the trailhead is open April 1 through October 31.
+A portable restroom at the trailhead is open April 1 through October 31.

 The hard-surfaced, shared-use trail connecting these two community parks begins at the NW corner of Leverich Park.
 It runs along Burnt Bridge Creek and through the forests and grasslands of Arnold Park, crossing St. Johns Road and following Nicholson Road to Bagley Park.
 The trail continues past State Route 500 and on to Fourth Plain following the creek.